Where to Buy Real Estate in NYC in 2026: Best Neighborhoods for Buyers

 Clinton Hill offers classic Brooklyn charm, tree-lined streets, historic architecture, and access to Fort Greene, Prospect Heights, and Downtown Brooklyn.
 It appeals to buyers who want a neighborhood feel without giving up convenience.

-7. Bay Ridge, Brooklyn
+7. Crown Heights, Brooklyn

-8. Sunnyside, Queens
+8. Ridgewood, Queens

 9. Long Island City, Queens